florxgomez/personal-website/src/posts/epic-react-fundamentals.md

 <section>
 # 👋🏻 Hello World in JS

-- The browser <span>takes HTML code and generates the DOM out of it.</span>
+- When you load a webpage, the browser <span>takes the HTML and generates the DOM out of it</span> (basically a structured version of your page that JavaScript can manipulate).
-- It then <span>exposes the DOM to JavaScript</span> so developers can interact with it to add interactivity to their web-page.
+- JavaScript can then interact with the DOM to make the page **dynamic**: things like updating content, handling user input or adding animations.
-- Modern JS frameworks were created to programmatically create the DOM rather than defining it in hand-written HTML.
-This approach is more flexible, but comes at the cost of making the browser do a little extra work.
-This is why hybrid approaches are popular.
+- Modern JavaScript frameworks, like React, takes this a step further.
+Instead of writing all the HTML manually, they generate the DOM programmatically.
+This makes things more flexible, but also means the browser has to do a bit more work: parsing JavaScript, creating and updating the DOM, etc. That's why hybrid approaches are so popular.
-- We can use React to <span>generate the HTML on the server and then use the same React code to add interactivity on the client</span> (Remix makes this easier)
+- With React, we can <span>generate the HTML on the server and then use the same React code to add interactivity on the client</span> (Remix makes this easier)
-- A basic understanding of how to generate and interact with DOM nodes using JS is important to have because it’ll help to understand how React works under the hood.
+- That said, having a basic understanding of how JavaScript creates and interacts with DOM elements is super useful - it helps you see what's happening under the hood in frameworks like React.

+Here's a simple example of manually creating and adding an element to the page using plain JavaScript:

 ```html
 <html>